Quantum criticality and entanglement for two dimensional long-range Heisenberg bilayer

 where $l$ is the length of the entanglement boundary and the logarithmic term arises from the contribution of sharp corners on the boundary.
-For SR models, the value of $s_c$ is universal and $s_c\approx 0.081$ for four $\frac{\pi}{2}$ corners at the $(2+1)d$ $O(3)$ criticality~\cite{zhaoScaling2022,zhaoMeasuring2022,Kallin_2014}.
-However, for LR systems the scaling forms of EE have not been explored thoroughly, especially at the QCPs.
-We measure the 2nd R\'enyi EE $S^{(2)}_A$ at the QCPs in Fig.~\ref{fig:fig1}(b).
+For SR models, the value of $s_c$ is universal and $s_c\approx 0.081$ for four $\frac{\pi}{2}$ corners at the $(2+1)d$ $O(3)$ criticality~\cite{zhaoScaling2022,zhaoMeasuring2022,Kallin_2014}. {\textcolor{black} However, for LR systems the scaling forms of EE have not been explored, especially at their QCPs.} We measure the 2nd R\'enyi EE $S^{(2)}_A$ at the QCPs in Fig.~\ref{fig:fig1}(b).
 We choose a $\frac{L}{2}\times \frac{L}{2}$ square region as $A$ as shown in the inset of Fig.~\ref{fig:fig4}(a) and use the scaling relation defined in Eq.~\eqref{scaling-ee} to fit our results.
-The fitting results are shown in Fig.~\ref{fig:fig4}(b) and (c), and we find that as $\alpha$ decreases the area law coefficient gradually decays to a small value, which indicates that quantum entanglement at the criticality becomes weaker when the interactions becomes more long-ranged.
-This can be understood by the fact that the critical points are described by a LR Gaussian theory for $\alpha<\frac{10}{3}$ which means the system becomes more classical when LR interactions are enhanced.
+The fitting results are shown in Fig.~\ref{fig:fig4}(b) and (c), and one finds as $\alpha$ decreases the area law coefficient gradually decays to a small value, which indicates that quantum entanglement at the criticality becomes weaker when the interactions becomes more long-ranged.
+This can be understood by the fact that the critical points are described by a LR Gaussian theory for $\alpha<\frac{10}{3}$ and the system becomes more mean-field like when LR interactions are enhanced.
 The corner corrections drop rapidly to zero as the system goes into the LR region $\alpha<\alpha_c$, which can be understood that strong LR interactions trivialize the geometry of sharp corners and make the EE less sensitive to the shape of the entanglement boundary.